 This test needs to be done every 6 months to screen for gastrointestinal parasites.
 Parasites are rarely seen in the feces because they stay inside the intestinal tract and pass eggs into the feces which are microscopic.
-The microscopic eggs can live in the environment, including in dirt/soil, grass and household surfaces for extended periods of time.
+The microscopic eggs can live in the environment, including in dirt/soil, grass and other surfaces for extended periods of time.

-Examples of intestinal parasites include roundworms, hookworms, tapeworms, whipworms, coccidia, and giardia.
-Most heartworm preventions also protect against one or more of these parasites but some parasites do not have a prevention available therefore routine testing is important.
+Examples of intestinal parasites include roundworms, hookworms, tapeworms, whipworms, coccidia, giardia.
+Most heartworm preventions also protect against one or more of these parasites.
+Unfortunately, some parasites do not have a prevention available therefore routine testing is important.

 Even if your pet spends most of their time indoors or never goes outdoors they can be exposed to parasites.
-Microscopic parasite eggs can be carried into your household on your shoes and are often present in soil of potted plants.
+Microscopic parasite eggs can be carried into your household on your shoes.
 These parasites can cause diarrhea, vomiting, malnutrition and weight loss and most can be spread to people.
-People most at risk are children, pregnant, and immune compromised individuals.
+People most at risk are children and immune compromised individuals.
 They also are spread very rapidly between pets in the household and can be difficult to eliminate from the environment therefore early detection and prevention is key!!!